mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Static NAT: A private IP is mapped to a public IP (what IGWs do). the process of 1:1 translation where an internet gateway converts a private address to a public IP address.
 - Dynamic NAT: A range of private addresses are mapped onto one or more public (used by your home router and NAT gateways).
 Dynamic NAT is a variation that allows many private IP addresses to get outgoing internet access using a smaller number of public IPs (generally one).
 Dynamic NAT is provided within AWS using a NAT gateway that allows private subnets in an AWS VPC to access the internet.

+NAT High Availability

+If you have resources in multiple Availability Zones and they share one NAT gateway, in the event that the NAT gateway’s Availability Zone is down, resources in the other Availability Zones lose internet access.

+To create an Availability Zone-independent architecture, create a NAT gateway in each Availability Zone and configure your routing to ensure that resources use the NAT gateway in the same Availability Zone.

+Best practice when sending traffic to Amazon S3 or DynamoDB in the same Region

+- To avoid data processing charges for NAT gateways when accessing Amazon S3 and DynamoDB that are in the same Region, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway.
+- There are no charges for using a gateway endpoint.

 ### Security Group